hazelpunzalan/MeXe402_Midterm_Punzalan-Jhen-Hazel-C./README.md

 ![image](https://github.com/user-attachments/assets/46b66c00-64a3-4a57-9fe9-1c1e284f6749)

 ![image](https://github.com/user-attachments/assets/22694efa-878b-4b57-ac40-6265c00302b5)
-- This code snippet is taking the test data (X_test), scaling it, and then using a trained machine learning model to make predictions.
+ This code snippet is taking the test data (X_test), scaling it, and then using a trained machine learning model to make predictions.
 The predicted values are stored in y_pred.
 ![image](https://github.com/user-attachments/assets/fac1c2d3-4824-4396-a262-c40337386f32)

 ![image](https://github.com/user-attachments/assets/8b17001c-375d-4159-9ffc-3f6df5dc553d)

 ![image](https://github.com/user-attachments/assets/7ed63b93-79eb-400a-85a7-05478459f781)
--  This code snippet takes a set of input features, scales them, and uses a trained machine learning model to predict the class of the input data.
+  This code snippet takes a set of input features, scales them, and uses a trained machine learning model to predict the class of the input data.
 In this case, the predicted class is '0'.

 ![image](https://github.com/user-attachments/assets/e6c46acd-6d47-4eb7-8661-650f80aa42cb)
-- This imports the confusion_matrix function from sklearn.metrics, which is used to evaluate classification models by showing the counts of correct and incorrect predictions for each class.
+ This imports the confusion_matrix function from sklearn.metrics, which is used to evaluate classification models by showing the counts of correct and incorrect predictions for each class.
-- confusion_matrix(y_test, y_pred) compares the actual values (y_test) with the predicted values (y_pred) from the model.
+ Confusion_matrix(y_test, y_pred) compares the actual values (y_test) with the predicted values (y_pred) from the model.
-- This confusion matrix gives insight into the model’s accuracy and error types, helping identify areas where the model might need improvement.
+ This confusion matrix gives insight into the model’s accuracy and error types, helping identify areas where the model might need improvement.
 ![image](https://github.com/user-attachments/assets/8ef9d1a2-9cce-4db7-94ac-a323271b665d)
-- This imports the accuracy_score function from sklearn.metrics, which is used to calculate the accuracy of a classification model.
+ This imports the accuracy_score function from sklearn.metrics, which is used to calculate the accuracy of a classification model.
-- accuracy_score(y_test, y_pred) computes the accuracy by comparing the actual values (y_test) with the predicted values (y_pred).
+ Accuracy_score(y_test, y_pred) computes the accuracy by comparing the actual values (y_test) with the predicted values (y_pred).
-- This metric provides a general idea of the model's performance, with a higher value indicating better accuracy.
+ This metric provides a general idea of the model's performance, with a higher value indicating better accuracy.
 However, in cases of imbalanced datasets, accuracy alone may not be enough to evaluate the model's performance comprehensively.